CONDITIONS IMPOSED ON PERMITS,

 - to indemnify and hold harmless and keep indemnified SATC, the Crown in the Right of South Australia, CAMS and each of the Entities to the maximum extent permitted by law in respect of any Claim by any person; and

 - to attend at or participate in the Motor Sport Activities at your own risk.

-NOTE: The change to your rights, as set out in these Conditions, does not apply if your death or injury is due to reckless conduct on the supplier's part.
+NOTE: The change to your rights, as set out in or on this sign, does not apply if your death or injury is due to reckless conduct on the supplier's part.
 "Reckless Conduct" means conduct where the supplier of the recreational services is aware, or should reasonably have been aware, of a significant risk that the conduct could result in personal injury to another person and engages in the conduct despite the risk and without adequate justification.
 See section 139A of the Competition and Consumer Act 2010.

 - The SATC may, at any time, require a Patron to open for inspection any vehicle, bag, basket or other receptacle, or turn out their pockets.
 Patrons who fail to comply with such a request may be refused entry or directed to leave the Event.